tarwn/lessthandot-hugo/blogs/content/posts/2008-07-28-my-path-to-the-dark-side-part-4-the-repo.md

 }
 ```

 The SessionFactory part should look familar from part 3, the only difference here is that we are initializing the configuration using TypeOf(T) to determine which assembly to find the configuration in rather than TypeOf(MyType).
-We could probably get away with the latter for this purpose, because there probably won&#8217;t be more than one assembly in the application, but why be lazy right?
+We could probably get away with the latter for this purpose, because there probably won't be more than one assembly in the application, but why be lazy right?
 After all, we do need to use generics to deal with the return types anyways.

-So now this little bit of code doesn&#8217;t need to be handled by our repository, and it can focus on what it does best.
-So here&#8217;s the BaseRepository, it&#8217;s nice and simple since it doesn&#8217;t need to get its&#8217; own sessions anymore:
+So now this little bit of code doesn't need to be handled by our repository, and it can focus on what it does best.
+So here's the BaseRepository, it's nice and simple since it doesn't need to get its' own sessions anymore:

 ```csharp
 using System;